shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 A Weapon-Formed spell counts as a Formed spell and follows the same rules as outlined in your Spell Conjuration feature, but with the special abilities outlined below.

 When you conjure a Weapon-Formed spell, it comes formed as the chosen weapon that you remembered, with the same damage roll and properties, but with force damage as the damage type.
 Its attack modifier ability is your spellcasting ability, and when it hits, it does extra damage equal to the spell’s casted level and procs your Formed Spell Proc feature on the target.
-If it is ranged, it magically conjures its own ammo, and its max range is your Tether Range.
+If it is ranged, its short range is your Cast Range, its long range is your Tether range, and it magically conjures its own ammo.
 If it is thrown, its max range is your Tether Range.

 You have proficiency with your Weapon-Formed spells.
 Other creatures may also have proficiency with them, if it is in the form of a weapon that they have proficiency with.